chaostoolkit/chaostoolkit-documentation/sources/drivers/toxiproxy.md

 Modify the configuration of a given proxy.
-Useful to change the upstream configiuration.
+Useful to change the upstream configuration.
 Only arguments supplied result in modification of the proxy.

 **Signature:**